CrashGit/Mainframe/README.md

 Hovering the mouse over the titles will also show a tooltip with a brief description.

+I wasn't a fan of TrayTips so I created a custom notification banner that fades/slides in and out.

+Added a unique animation when reloading the script.
+Still new to classes so it probably looks like a disaster to anyone used to writing them.
+I'm not sure how to get the text closer to one another, or how to make it easier to insert whatever text you want it to be.

-Not sure if I'll be updating this.
+Not sure if I'll be updating this much.
 I didn't compensate for different dpi scalings and I'm unsure if screen resolution plays a factor in anything.
 Just wanted to put it out there to inspire others.